FALL OF THE REPUBLIC

 For over a thousand years, the Galactic Republic stood firm as a democratic union that governed the galaxy.
 The Republic was governed by the Galactic Senate, consisting of elected officials from each system and world, and Jedi Knights served as peacekeepers.
 With the rise of Supreme Chancellor Palpatine, however, the Galactic Republic -- and democracy -- would crumble.

 At the height of its rule, the Galactic Republic was governed by a body of Senators representing the many worlds of the galaxy.
 Within the cavernous Senate rotunda, hundreds of politicians would fill the viewing platforms that lined the curved walls.
-When a Senator wished to speak, the platform would detach and float to the center of the auditorium for all to see.
+The Senate’s power gradually eroded after it voted emergency powers to Supreme Chancellor Palpatine during the Clone Wars, and the body was sharply divided between supporters of the war and those seeking peace.
+After Palpatine declared himself Emperor, power was increasingly wielded by regional governors.
+Shortly before the Battle of Yavin, Palpatine disbanded the Senate.

 Scheming, powerful, and evil to the core, Darth Sidious restored the Sith and destroyed the Jedi Order.
 Living a double life, Sidious was in fact Palpatine, a Naboo Senator and phantom menace.
 He slowly manipulated the political system of the Galactic Republic until he was named Supreme Chancellor -- and eventually Emperor -- ruling the galaxy through fear and tyranny.

 Instantly recognizable by its distinctive crown of five spires, the Jedi Temple was the home of the Jedi Order on Coruscant.
 Part school and part monastery, the Jedi Temple was the central hub for all Jedi activities in the galaxy.
 When Supreme Chancellor Palpatine enacted Order 66, clone troops led by the newly risen Darth Vader attacked the temple, massacring its inhabitants and leaving the structure badly damaged.
 With the Empire triumphant, the Jedi Temple’s spires still rose into the Coruscant skies.
 But the building was now the Imperial Palace, home to the Sith Lord who had destroyed the Jedi.